advit2611/Learn-to-Build-Image-Caption-Generator-with-CNN-LSTM-/README.md

-# Learn to Build Image Caption Generator with CNN & LSTM
+#  Image Caption Generator with CNN & LSTM

 # Description
 The objective of our project is to learn the concepts of a CNN and LSTM model and build a working model of Image caption generator by implementing CNN with LSTM.